CI Operator

 latest published versions of all components and the proposed version of the component under test.
 The ephemeral release

-and exposed to test code under ${RELEASE_IMAGE_LATEST}
+is named latest and exposed to test code under ${RELEASE_IMAGE_LATEST}.

 Testing With an Existing OpenShift Release

-configuration option allows specification of a version of OpenShift that a component will be
+The releases configuration option allows specification of a version of OpenShift that a component will be

 tested on.
 Three types of existing releases may be referenced: candidate release payloads from a release controller, pre-release